digitalocean/container-blueprints/DOKS-hardening/snyk.md

 ## Conclusion

 In this guide you learned how to use a pretty flexible and powerful Kubernetes vulnerability scanning tool - [Snyk](https://snyk.io).
-You also learned how to perform repository scanning (YAML manifests) using the snyk CLI.
-Then, you learned how to integrate the vulnerability scanning tool in a traditional CI/CD pipeline using GitHub workflows.
+Then, you learned how to integrate the Snyk vulnerability scanning tool in a traditional CI/CD pipeline implemented using GitHub workflows.

-Finally, you learned how to investigate security scan reports, and take appropriate actions to remediate the situation by using a practical example - the [game-2048-example](https://github.com/digitalocean/kubernetes-sample-apps/tree/master/game-2048-example) application from the [kubernetes-sample-apps](https://github.com/digitalocean/kubernetes-sample-apps) repository.
+Finally, you learned how to investigate vulnerability scan reports, apply fixes to remediate the situation, and reduce security risks to a minimum via a practical example - the [game-2048](https://github.com/digitalocean/kubernetes-sample-apps/tree/master/game-2048-example) application from the [kubernetes-sample-apps](https://github.com/digitalocean/kubernetes-sample-apps) repository.

 ## Additional Resources